 Compensation Recovered for Truck Accident Victims

-Brach Eichler Trial Lawyers is known locally and nationally for recovering significant settlements and verdicts on behalf of our clients.
+Brach Eichler Injury Lawyers is known locally and nationally for recovering significant settlements and verdicts on behalf of our clients.
 Our number-one goal is to secure the financial support you need in the aftermath of a serious accident.

 Using results-driven strategies, we have recovered:

 - $4.775 million for a Bergen County woman who was injured in a trucking collision.

 - $4.75 million for a family involved in a truck crash in Essex County.

 - $795,000 for a Bergen County police officer who sustained serious harm in a truck accident.

 - $350,000 for an individual who sustained a fractured orbital in a trucking accident.